 When replacing a tire, use the same size, tread design, speed rating and load carrying capacity as originally equipped.
-(See "Specifications" (P.9-8) for recommended types and sizes of tires and wheels.)
+(See "Specifications" (P.10-9) for recommended types and sizes of tires and wheels.)

-- The use of tires other than those recommended or the mixed use of tires of different brands, construction (bias, bias-belted or radial), or tread patterns can adversely affect the ride, braking, handling, ground clearance, body-to-tire clearance, tire chain clearance, speedometer calibration, headlight aim and bumper height.
-Some of these effects may lead to accidents and could result in serious personal injury. - If your vehicle was originally equipped with 4 tires that were the same size and you are only replacing 2 of the 4 tires, install the new tires on the rear axle.
-Placing new tires on the front axle may cause loss of vehicle control in some driving conditions and cause an accident and personal injury.
+The use of tires other than those recommended or the mixed use of tires of different brands, construction (bias, bias-belted or radial), or tread patterns can adversely affect the ride, braking, handling, ground clearance, body-to-tire clearance, tire chain clearance, speedometer calibration, headlight aim and bumper height.
+Some of these effects may lead to accidents and could result in serious personal injury.

-- If the wheels are changed for any reason, always replace with wheels which have the same off-set dimension.
+- If your vehicle was originally equipped with 4 tires that were the same size and you are only replacing 2 of the 4 tires, install the new tires on the rear axle.
+Placing new tires on the front axle may cause loss of vehicle control in some driving conditions and cause an accident and personal injury. - If the wheels are changed for any reason, always replace with wheels which have the same offset dimension.
 Wheels of a different off-set could cause premature tire wear, degrade vehicle handling characteristics and/or interference with the brake discs/drums.
-Such interference can lead to decreased braking efficiency and/or early brake pad/ shoe wear.
-See "Wheels and tires" (P.9-9) of this manual for wheel offset dimensions. - When a spare tire is mounted or a wheel is replaced, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
+Such interference can lead to decreased braking efficiency and/or early brake pad/shoe wear.
+See "Wheels and tires" (P.10-10) of this manual for wheel off-set dimensions. - Since the spare tire is not equipped with the TPMS, when a spare tire is mounted or a wheel is replaced, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
 The light will remain on after 1 minute.
-Contact your NISSAN dealer as soon as possible for tire replacement and/ or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS. - Do not install a deformed wheel or tire even if it has been repaired.